COVID-19 Vaccine And Lupus

 The Pfizer and Moderna vaccines

-The 2 main vaccines up for discussion right now are the Pfizer and Moderna vaccines.
-Both of these vaccines received emergency use authorization (EUA) from the U.S. Food and Drug Administration (FDA).
+Two approved vaccines are the Pfizer and Moderna vaccines.
+Both vaccines received Emergency Use Authorization (EUA) from the FDA.
 This means that their approval process was accelerated because their potential benefits greatly outweigh any risks.

 What is an mRNA vaccine?

 This spike protein plays a role in how COVID-19 infects humans.
-When our body makes this protein outside of being infected with COVID-19, it generates antibodies.
+When our body makes this protein without being infected with COVID-19, it also makes antibodies.
 These antibodies help protect us from COVID-19 infection if we are exposed to the actual virus later on.1-3

 What to expect from the vaccine

-Because the vaccine does not contain any live virus, the vaccine cannot directly cause COVID-19.
+Because none of the vaccines contain any live virus, they cannot cause COVID-19.
 However, there are still some side effects that can occur.
 These are mostly related to the actual injection of the vaccine, like arm soreness or redness.
 Other potential side effects are related to the body making protective antibodies and are not dangerous.
 These include body aches, low-grade fevers, chills, and fatigue.1-3

-The results from the clinical trials on these vaccines show that they are both very effective and that side effects typically go away within a few days.
-For the strongest protection against COVID-19, a second dose of the vaccine is needed 3 weeks after the first.1-3
+The results from the clinical trials on these vaccines show that they are both very effective and that side effects typically go away within a few days.1-3

-Safety and efficacy of the vaccine in those with lupus
+Safety of the vaccine in those with lupus

 When a new product is being tested in clinical trials, the primary goal is to determine safety and efficacy in the general population.
-This means those with significant medical conditions are not the focus of initial studies.
-We do not have specific data on how the vaccine might impact people with lupus, including if the vaccine triggers lupus flares.
-We also do not know how well a person with lupus’ immune system responds to the vaccine (giving them future protection).1-3
+This means those with medical conditions are not the focus of initial studies.
+We do not have data on how the vaccine might affect people with lupus, including whether it triggers lupus flares.
+We also do not know how well the immune system of someone with lupus responds to the vaccine when it comes to giving future protection.1-3

-However, we know that severe COVID-19 infection can be quite serious, and the risks of getting the vaccine, regardless of underlying medical conditions, are low.
-This has led many experts to suggest that the potential benefits of vaccination outweigh the minimal risks.1-3
+However, we know that severe COVID-19 infection can be serious.
+The risks of getting the vaccine, regardless of underlying medical conditions, are low.
+This has led experts to suggest that the potential benefits of vaccination outweigh the minimal risks.1-3

-Moving forward, studies on the vaccine will focus on special groups, including those with underlying medical conditions like lupus.
-This will allow us to have more information on the vaccine’s effects in the future.
+Moving forward, studies will focus on those who might react differently from the people in the first clinical trials.
+This includes those with underlying medical conditions like lupus.
+This will help us to figure out the vaccine’s effects in the future.

 Lupus drugs and the vaccine

-Many people taking immune system-impacting drugs may have concerns about their response to the vaccine.
-In order for the vaccine to protect us in the future, a strong immune system response needs to be generated, and antibodies against COVID-19 need to be formed.
-There has been some concern that people taking medicines that impact their immune system may not develop a full immune system response and may not have as strong of protection as others.1-3
+Many people taking drugs that affect the immune system may have concerns about their responses to the vaccine.
+There has been some concern that people taking these drugs may not develop a full immune system response and may not be protected from the virus as others.1-3

 This is especially of concern for people on lupus drugs like Benlysta (belimumab).
-Benlysta impacts a person’s B cells.
-These are immune system cells responsible for generating antibodies.
-If the number or function of B cells is impaired due to drugs, there may a weakened response to the vaccine.
-However, at this time, we do not have data to suggest that anyone taking these drugs (or on other immune system suppressing drugs) will have different responses.1-3
+However, at this time, we do not think that anyone taking these drugs (or other immune system suppressants) will have different responses.1-3

-Even if a person on these drugs may have a weaker immune response, many experts believe that at least creating a partial immune response to COVID-19 is better than no immune response at all.
-Although we do not know for sure, a minimal response may still provide protection from severe COVID-19 in the future.1-3
+Even if a person on these drugs did have a weaker immune response, many experts believe that a partial immune response to COVID-19 is still a good thing.
+A partial response is better than no immune response at all.1-3

-Ultimately, the decision to get vaccinated depends on many different personal factors.
-If you are considering getting the COVID-19 vaccine or have further questions, talk with your doctor.
-They can help you weigh all of the potential benefits and risks and determine if vaccination is right in your specific situation.1-3
+The decision to get vaccinated depends on many factors.
+If you are considering getting the COVID-19 vaccine, talk with your doctor.
+They can help you determine whether the vaccine is right for you.1-3